bindowscash/staking/README.md

 So whenever someone buys, sells or mix $BINDOWS, a share of the transaction directly funds the stakers (BNB coins), thus allowing non-inflationary farming.

-The full source code of BindowsCash contracts is available in BindowsVaultV2.sol file.
-Here is the official deployment address of the staking contract on BSC:
+The full source code of BindowsCash contracts is available in ERC1967Proxy.sol and BindowsVaultV2Upgradeable.sol files.
+Here is the official deployment addresses of the staking contract on BSC:

 ## BSC Mainnet

-    Staking contract: 0x13551B25C11D2A652b34721A96708Cb10B12a55C
+    ERC1967Proxy: 0x13551B25C11D2A652b34721A96708Cb10B12a55C
+    BindowsVaultV2Upgradeable: 0xfC00b22789F10bd79667d4eC3d2E4947f7Af8332